The Aurum Film Encyclopedia: Volume Two

 Tim Lucas wrote of the first edition that "no self-respecting film library should be without it", and further noted that it was "particularly recommended for its coverage of the early silent trick films - perhaps the most complete document of its kind ever published."

 An expanded second edition was published in 1995, with new entries on all films that had received a theatrical release through 1994.
-Longer by 62 pages than the original version, the edition dropped most of the appendices due to space issues.
+Longer by 62 pages than the original version, the edition dropped most of the appendices due to space issues as well as the color section.

 Volume Three

 Published in 1984, The Aurum Film Encyclopedia: Horror, provides a chronological history of the horror film since its inception in 1896 through 1983.
 Like the science fiction volume, all known theatrically released films, including those from the silent era, have entries.
 More than either of the two previous books, the horror volume is international in scope, providing coverage of all films from all countries that have ever produced a horror-related title.
-The contributors to this volume were Tom Milne, Paul Willemen, Julian Petley, and Tim Pulleine.
+The contributors to this volume were Tom Milne, Paul Willemen, Verina Glaessner (her credit was removed from the second edition), Julian Petley, and Tim Pulleine.
 The writers' specific contributions are not possible to determine, as none of the film reviews are signed.
 Sixteen pages of color stills are featured in a center insert.
 In 1987, it was published in an edition titled The Encyclopedia of Horror Movies: The Complete Film Reference.

 Tim Lucas has acclaimed the first edition as "the greatest and most influential of all books on the subject".
 In a later review, he described the book as "an intoxicating road map to further study and the enthusiasms of its authors(...)planted the seeds for the rediscovery and reappraisal of such cinéastes as Jesús Franco, José Mojica Marins, Pupi Avati, and Jean Rollin...Hardy's hefty tome redefined how horror cinema was perceived by its admirers more so than any other single work..."

-An expanded second edition was published in 1993, with new entries on all films released through 1992.
-This edition is approximately 90 pages longer than the first, with three of the appendices dropped for space reasons.
-As noted by Hardy in his Preface to the updated edition, Kim Newman wrote nearly all of the book’s new material.
-This second edition was reprinted in 1995.
-Tim Lucas felt the second edition would probably disappoint many readers as it was not "as rich in international selection this time around", concentrating mainly on films produced in the United States and United Kingdom.